GautamGupta/bb-legacy-plugins/visual-support-forums-for-bbpress/trunk/readme.txt

 Tags: support forums pretty
 Requires at least: 0.75
 Tested up to: 0.80 build 701
-Stable tag: 1.0
+Stable tag: 1.0.1

-Adds an icon to topic titles to indicate support and closed status, looks pretty

-== License ==

-Visual Support Forums for bbPress version 1.0 Copyright (C) 2007 Sam Bauers (sam@viveka.net.au)

-Visual Support Forums for bbPress comes with ABSOLUTELY NO WARRANTY This is free software, and you are welcome to redistribute it under certain conditions.

-See accompanying license.txt file for details.
+This plugin has been merged into the <a href="http://bbpress.org/plugins/topic/16">Support Forum</a> plugin

 == Description ==

-This plugin adds a visual marker to each topic to indicate it's support/locked status.

- * Not a support question = empty slot
- * Unresolved = red ball (alternative orange ball also provided)
- * Resolved = green ball
- * Locked = padlock

-This plugin is an extension for the Support Forums plugin by Aditya Naik and requires it to be installed to work.
+This plugin was an extension for the Support Forums plugin by Aditya Naik.
+It's functionality has now been merged into that plugin as of version 1.2.

 == Installation ==